RTEMS/rtems-docs/c-user/configuring_a_system.rst

 We have clustered scheduling in case the set of processors of a system is partitioned into non-empty pairwise-disjoint subsets.
 These subsets are called clusters.
 Clusters with a cardinality of one are partitions.
-Each cluster is owned by exactly one scheduler instance.
+Each cluster is owned by exactly one scheduler.

 A clustered scheduler configuration is optional.
 By default, up to 32 processors are managed by the :ref:`EDF SMP Scheduler <SchedulerSMPEDF>`.
 In